Ulundurpettai

-Ulundurpettai or Ulundurpet is a Municipality in Ulundurpet taluk of kallakurichi district of Tamil Nadu, India.
+Ulundurpettai or Ulundurpet is a municipality in Ulundurpet taluka of Kallakurichi district of Tamil Nadu, India.
 It is at the intersection of NH 68 and NH 45 located 205 km from Chennai and 129 km from Tiruchirappalli.
 Ulundurpettai itself is a Constituency for Tamil Nadu State Assembly, and is the Taluk headquarters for Ulundurpet taluka in the eastern region of Kallakurichi district, and is in Ulundurpet revenue block.

 The Panchayat Town also has a railway station connecting Villupuram Junction, Villupuram and Virudhachalam Junction, Virudhachalam.- Ulundurpet railway station.